Opendigitalradio/dablin/README.md

 The `-I` parameter disables the described catch-up behaviour and instead resyncs to the stream after an interruption i.e. continues to play the later received ETI frames in realtime.
-However this means that the playback is delayed by the amount of all previous interruptions i.e. the news will start some seconds/minutes later compared to live reception because of that.
+However, this means that the playback is delayed by the amount of all previous interruptions i.e. the news will start some seconds/minutes later compared to live reception because of that.

-The GTK GUI version also allows to stop decoding the current channel/service by using the stop button next to the channel combobox.
+The GTK GUI version (dablin_gtk) also allows stopping decoding the current channel/service by using the stop button next to the channel combobox.
 If desired, decoding can then be resumed using the same button again.